ooni/spec/data-formats/df-002-dnst.md

     "resolver_address": "8.8.8.8:53",
     "resolver_hostname": "8.8.8.8",
     "resolve_port": "53",
-    "t": 1.114
+    "t": 1.114,
+    "transaction_id": 1
 }
 ```

 - `answers` (`[]Answer`): list of answer objects.
 See below.

-- `dial_id` (`int`; optional; since v0.3.3): identifier of a dialing operation (i.e. name
+- `dial_id` (`int`; optional; since v0.3.3): identifier of a dialing
-resolution followed by connect).
-The zero dial_id means that we don't know the
+operation (i.e. name resolution followed by connect).
+The zero dial_id
-real dial ID and MAY be omitted by applications.
+means that we don't know the real dial ID.
+Applications SHOULD NOT
+emit the dial_id when it is zero.
+Rest assured that the dial_id will
+be unique during a measurement session.

 - `engine` (`string`; optional): the specific engine used to perform
 the DNS query.
 If omitted implies `"system"`, which means that we are